alelab-upenn/graph-neural-networks/README.md

 * [Tutorial](tutorial.ipynb): <code>tutorial.ipynb</code>.
 The tutorial covers the basic mathematical formulation for the graph neural networks, and considers a small synthetic problem of source localization.
 It implements the Aggregation and Selection GNN (both zero-padding and graph coarsening).
 This tutorial explain, in-depth, all the elements intervining in the setup, training and evaluation of the models, that serves as skeleton for all the other examples.

 * [Source Localization](sourceLocGNN.py): <code>sourceLocGNN.py</code>.
-This example deals with the source localization problem on a 40-node, 2-community random-generated SBM graph.
-It considers multiple graph and data realizations to account for randomness in data generation.
-The trained architectures in this example are the Edge-Variant, the Node-Variant and the GAT.
+This example deals with the source localization problem on a 100-node, 5-community random-generated SBM graph.
+It can consider multiple graph and data realizations to account for randomness in data generation.
+Implementations of Selection and Aggregation GNNs with different node sampling criteria are presented.

 * [MovieLens](movieGNN.py): <code>movieGNN.py</code>.
-This example has the objective of predicting the rating a given user would give to a movie, based on the movies it has ranked before (following the <a href="http://grouplens.org/datasets/movielens/100k/">MovieLens-100k</a> dataset).
-The Selection GNN, both with zero-padding and graph coarsening, are implemented.
+This example has the objective of predicting the rating some user would give to a movie, based on the movies it has ranked before (following the <a href="http://grouplens.org/datasets/movielens/100k/">MovieLens-100k</a> dataset).
+In this case we present a Selection GNN with no-padding and the local implementation available at <code>LocalGNN</code>.

 * [Authorship Attribution](authorshipGNN.py): <code>authorshipGNN.py</code>.
 This example addresses the problem of authorship attribution, by which a text has to be assigned to some author according to their styolemtric signature (based on the underlying word adjacency network; details <a href="http://ieeexplore.ieee.org/document/6638728">here</a>).
-In this case, we test the Aggregation GNN and the Multi-Node variant of the Aggregation GNN.
+In this case, we test different local activation functions.

-* [20NEWS](20newsGNN.py): <code>20newsGNN.py</code>.
-The last example deals with the problem of text categorization in the 20NEWS dataset.
-The objective is to determine whether a given text belongs to one of 20 different categories, based on the word frequency (the words likeness is given by a <a href="http://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf">word2vec</a> embedding of the training set).
-In this last example, we test two Selection GNNs: one with graph coarsening and one with no pooling at all.

 ## Version <a class="anchor" id="version"></a>

+* ___0.2 (Dec 16, 2019):___ Added new architecture: <code>LocalActivationGNN</code> and <code>LocalGNN</code>.
+Added new loss module to handle the logic that gives flexibility to the loss function.
+Moved the ordering from external to the architecture, to internal to it.
+Added two new methods: <code>.splitForward()</code> and <code>.changeGSO()</code> to separate the output from the graph layers and the MLP, and to change the GSO from training to test time, respectively.
+Class <code>Model</code> does not keep track of the order anymore.
+Got rid of <code>MATLAB(R)</code> support.
+Better memory management (do not move the entire dataset to memory, only the batch).
+Created methods to normalize dat aand change data type.
+Deleted the 20News dataset which is not supported anymore.
+Added the method <code>.expandDims()</code> to the <code>data</code> for increased flexibility.
+Changed the evaluate method so that it is always a decreasing function.
+Totally revamped the <code>MovieLens</code> class.
+Corrected a bug on the <code>computeNeighborhood()</code> function (thanks to Bianca Iancu, A (dot) Iancu-1 (at) student (dot) tudelft (dot) nl and Gabriele Mazzola, G (dot) Mazzola (at) student (dot) tudelft (dot) nl for spotting it).
+Corrected bugs on device handling of local activation functions.
+Updated tutorial.

 * ___0.1 (Jul 12, 2019):___ First released (beta) version of this graph neural network library.
 Includes the basic convolutional graph neural networks (selection -zero-padding and graph coarsening-, spectral, aggregation), and some non-convolutional graph neural networks as well (node-variant, edge-variant and graph attention networks).
 It also inlcudes local activation functions (max and median).
 In terms of examples, it considers the source localization problem (both in the tutorial and in a separate example), the movie recommendation problem, the authorship attribution problem and the text categorization problems.
 In terms of structure, it sets the basis for data handling and training of multiple models.